A travel guide to

 Getting from JFK Airport

 If you plan on using public transport then you will need to use the AirTrain.
-The AirTrain JFK makes stops around the airport and makes connections to the MTA subway and Long Island Rail Road.
+The AirTrain JFK makes stops around the airport and connects to the MTA subway and Long Island Rail Road.

 For approximately $10.50 you can buy a ticket that includes Airtrain JFK and subway fares to the following destinations: